zebrunner/legacy-documentation/docs/guide/test_sessions.md

 # Test sessions

-On the very first login to Zebrunner, you will be asked to select one of the two screen modes: **Integration via agent (Tests)** or **Selenium Hub (Tests).** This view will be displayed by default when you open the **Test runs/Test sessions page.**
+On the very first login to Zebrunner, you will be asked to select one of the two screen modes: **Integration via agent (Tests)** or **Selenium Hub (Sessions).** This view will be displayed by default when you open the **Test runs/Test sessions** page.

 If you skip this step, **Integration via agent (Tests)** will be enabled by default.
-You can switch between the 2 modes by using the control on the **Test runs/Test sessions page.**
+You can switch between the 2 modes by using the control on the **Test runs/Test sessions** page.

 ![Test Runs and Test Sessions](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/test_runs_and_sessions.png?raw=true)

-The **Test sessions page** allows you to view the list of test sessions executed recently and see detailed information about the testing process.
+The **Test sessions** page allows you to view the list of test sessions executed recently and see detailed information about the testing process.

-To access the **Test sessions page,** go to the side menu and click on the **"Test runs/Test sessions button"** (the play icon on the side menu).
+To access the **Test sessions page,** go to the side menu and click **"Test runs/Test sessions** (the play icon on the side menu).
 If the **Test sessions mode** is not set by default, click on the **“Tests/Sessions”** switch in the upper-right corner of the window.

 All the actions with test sessions are performed on this page.

 ![Test Sessions Page](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/test_sessions_page_access.gif?raw=true)

 ## View test session info

-On the **Test sessions page**, for every item you can see:
+On the **Test sessions** page, for every item you can see:

 * Test and build name
 * Test session status